 Easter brunch is an excellent time to get the family together to share food and fun.
 Holidays are actually the perfect time for homemade pizza, too!
-(For reference, see our posts on Thanksgiving, Valentine’s, and St. Patrick’s Day…)
+(For reference, see our posts on Christmas, Thanksgiving, Valentine’s Day pizza [ with heart-shaped pizza too], and St. Patrick’s Day…)

 If you are looking for something different to add to your Easter brunch menu, you should try a savory Italian Easter pizza.

 It’s a special dish that the whole family will love!